-The PW2PA Alliance is committed to minimising the risk of exposure in our workplace by;
+The PW2PA Alliance is committed to minimising the risk of exposure in our workplace by:

-- Practicing and adhering to social distancing practices
+- practicing and adhering to social distancing practices;

-- Encouraging frequent washing of hands with soap and water, or hand sanitiser
+- encouraging frequent washing of hands with soap and water, or hand sanitiser;

-- Promoting increased levels of personal hygiene
+- promoting increased levels of personal hygiene;

-- Avoiding handshakes and personal greetings
+- avoiding handshakes and personal greetings;

-- Adhering to good food-safety practices.
+- adhering to good food safety practices.

 In working with stakeholders and the community, the PW2PA Alliance will always endeavour to:

-- Make the most of all opportunities to involve local communities and stakeholders in the projects
+- make the most of all opportunities to involve local communities and stakeholders in the projects;

-- Respond to reasonable requests for additional engagement activities and information
+- respond to reasonable requests for additional engagement activities and information;

-- Actively engage with the community to ensure that community feedback is considered as part of the Projects.
+- actively engage with the community to ensure that community feedback is considered as part of the projects.

 The PW2PA Alliance also acknowledges the vast and diverse population who live, work and enjoy life in the communities on which we will be delivering the projects.

-The Alliance is committed to ensure that road users are informed of traffic restrictions which may, or will have, significant impacts to travel time and that such restrictions do not exceed the advertised periods so that road users can elect to take alternative routes.
+The Alliance is committed to ensuring that road users are informed of traffic restrictions which may, or will have, significant impacts to travel time and that such restrictions do not exceed the advertised periods, so that road users can elect to take alternative routes.